pzuliani/SPICE/README.md

 # SPICE
- Stochastic Parameter Inference with the Cross-Entropy Method
+ Stochastic Parameter Inference with the Cross-Entropy Method: COMING SOON!